 When a traumatic auto accident occurs, it can leave you reeling both physically and mentally.
 Recovery takes time.
-But the time can end up going very quickly, so it is important to know how long you have to file a lawsuit for injuries due to someone else’s negligence.
+But the time can end up going very quickly, so it is important to know how long you have to file a claim after a car accident.
 If you wait too long, you sacrifice your right to get compensated for any losses, including for lost wages, medical bills, and pain and suffering.

-What Are The Statute of Limitations for A Car Accident Florida?
+What Are The Statute of Limitations for A Car Accident in Clearwater, FL?

 Statute of Limitations apply to both criminal and civil cases, and these statutes dictate how long you have to bring and file a lawsuit to protect your right to recovery.